adap/flower/examples/advanced-pytorch-low-level/README.md

+---
+tags: [advanced, vision, fds, wandb, low-level]
+dataset: [Fashion-MNIST]
+framework: [torch, torchvision]
+---

-# Federated Learning with PyTorch and Flower (Low level API)
+# Federated Learning with PyTorch and Flower (Advanced Example with Low level API)

 > \[!CAUTION\]
 > This example uses Flower's low-level API which is a preview feature and subject to change.
+If you are not ready for the low-level API, the [advanced-pytorch](https://github.com/adap/flower/tree/main/examples/advanced-pytorch) example demonstrates near identical functionality but using higher level components such as Flower's _Strategies_ and _NumPyClient_.

 This example demonstrates how to use Flower's low-level API to write a `ServerApp` a _"for loop"_, enabling you to define what a "round" means and construct [Message](https://flower.ai/docs/framework/ref-api/flwr.common.Message.html) objects to communicate arbitrary data structures as [RecordSet](https://flower.ai/docs/framework/ref-api/flwr.common.RecordSet.html) objects.
 Just like the the counterpart to this example using the strategies API (find it in the parent directory), it: